 Lastly, I will talk with nearby farmers and neighbors about the location.
 Discussing the history of the site with them often gives insight that may be hard to discover in your research.

 Making a quick decision for your location to plant potatoes can result in low yields, poor plant health, fungus, disease, and massive financial losses.

 Lastly, it is a great idea to set wireworm traps throughout various locations in the field.
 There are several ways to set traps and types of traps with different products for drawing the wireworm.
 Also commonly called bait traps.

 Flour Bait Traps

 One of the common techniques used in discovering wireworms in the field is known as the flour trap.
 Flours traps will attract wireworm and millipedes.
 Throughout the field including areas, you noted that were possible infested areas from your earlier inspection dig holes fifteen cm or six inches wide and deep.
-Add one cup of all purpose flour to the bottom of the hole, fill the hole back up with soil, mound the soil slightly higher than the soil surface to avoid filling with water during a heavy rain.
+Add one cup of all-purpose flour to the bottom of the hole, fill the hole back up with soil, mound the soil slightly higher than the soil surface to avoid filling with water during heavy rain.

 Do this with the soil temperature above 10 Celsius.
 This will help ensure the wireworms are active in the upper part of the soil profile.
 Avoid doing this procedure in very dry spots on the field.

 After five days dig up the soil and take count of the wireworms.
 Any more than one indicates there is a potential threat of wireworm infestation.